How to Create a DIY Travel First-aid Kit & 28 Items to Pack

 It can be very awkward and uncomfortable running between stores desperate to find what you need, with both ends trying to spill their guts.

-3) A travel first aid kit will save you money
+3) A travel first aid kit or travel medicine kit will save you money

 Many seasoned travellers would agree that the cost, availability and reliability of medication abroad can vary significantly.